Illinois & Michigan eco-642 #1308 in traction orange

 Some pruning of the I&M’s route has happened since the takeover:

-Until 2024, the mainline between the Chicago & Detroit was an essential part of the D&H’s western bridge line, but after the CTRC’s tunnel under the St Clair was opened the line was cut into two separate segments; Niles to Concord & Manchester to Ann Arbor.
+Until 2023, the mainline between the Chicago & Detroit was an essential part of the D&H’s western bridge line, but after the CTRC’s tunnel under the St Clair was opened the line was split into two separate segments; Niles to Jackson & Manchester to Ann Arbor (the latter segment has been sold to the Ann Arbor.)

 • Copyright © 2024 by Jessica L. Parsons (orc@pell.portland.or.us) unless otherwise noted